dagraham/etm-tk/etmTk/help/REPORTS.md

                 3.9) Activity (23)
              0.7) project 2
                 0.7) Activity (23)

-As another example, `c t -t tag 1, !tag 3` would group by tag showing items that have a tag matching `tag 1` but not one matching `tag 3`.

 With the heirarchial elements, file path and keyword, it is possible to use parts of the element as well as the whole.
 Consider, for example, the file path `A/B/C` with the components `[A, B, C]`.
 Then for this file path: